-When seeking to resolve adverse effects through avoidance, minimization, and mitigation for certain adverse effects, such as adverse visual effects that affect a historic property's setting, sense of place, essential character, or contribution to a larger landscape or district, it often is not possible, or even feasible or prudent, to develop or think of mitigation in quantitative terms.
-This is because, as the record reflects in this case, the types of resources at issue have qualities and values that are not quantifiable in a rational and useful way, and thus, the effects to those qualities and values cannot be assessed or measured in a quantifiable way.
-Instead, as is the case here, these qualities and values and the potential effects thereto have been assessed and measured qualitatively.
+When seeking to resolve adverse effects through avoidance, minimization, and mitigation for certain adverse effects, such as adverse visual effects that affect a historic property's setting, feeling, association, sense of place, essential character, or contribution to a larger landscape or district, it often is not possible, or even feasible or prudent, to develop or think of mitigation in quantitative terms.
+This is because, as the record reflects in this case, the types of resources at issue have qualities and values that often are not quantifiable in a way that directly reflects those qualities and values, and thus, the effects to those qualities and values often cannot be assessed or measured in a quantifiable way.
+Instead, as is the case here, these qualities and values and the potential effects thereto can be assessed and measured qualitatively.
 Thus, because there is no exact science or measure to quantify these types of effects, there also is no exact science or measure in determining the amount of mitigation necessary to resolve an adverse effect.

-In such situations, the action agency, in consultation with the consulting parties, and relying on guidance and prior examples of mitigation in similar circumstances, among other things, uses its best judgment to reasonably and conservatively determine the types and extent of mitigation activities needed to adequately compensate for and enhance the affected values and integrity of the historic properties, while also providing added value beyond mitigation.
-This approach is consistent with the National Trust for Historic Preservation's ("NTHP") presentation at the October 15, 2015, consulting parties' meeting, as well as NTHP's more recent January 29, 2016 letter regarding mitigation.
-There can be no doubt that NTHP's opinions regarding the extent of the
+In such situations, the action agency, in consultation with the consulting parties, and relying on guidance and prior examples of mitigation in similar circumstances, among other things, uses its best judgment to reasonably and conservatively determine the types and extent of mitigation activities needed to adequately compensate for and enhance the affected values and integrity of the historic properties, while also providing added value beyond mitigation.3 This approach is consistent with the National Trust for Historic Preservation's ("NTHP") presentation at the October 15, 2015, consulting parties' meeting, as well as NTHP's January 29, 2016 letter regarding mitigation.
+There can be no doubt that NTHP's opinions regarding the extent of the adverse effects in this case, and thus, the appropriate amount of compensatory mitigation, differ from other parties' opinions on these subjects.
+What is clear, however, is that the use of compensatory mitigation to resolve adverse effects is a tried and accepted method to mitigate adverse effects.
+Nat'l Parks Conserv.
+Ass'n v.
+Jewell, 965 F. Supp.
+2d 67, 75-77 (D.D.C.
+2013) (upholding the National Park Service's ("NPS") mitigation decisions,